laurabrune/datavisualization-fuel-efficiency/README.md

 -   as a Quarto document for reproducible analysis

--   as a published website via GitHub Pages
+-   as a published website via GitHub Pages: https://laurabrune.github.io/datavisualization-fuel-efficiency/

 The report investigates how the following variables relate to fuel
 efficiency: